googleapis/cloud-trace-nodejs/README.md

   var agent = require('@google/cloud-trace').start();
 ```

-You can either use the `startSpan` and `endSpan` API, or use the `runInSpan` function that uses a callback-style.
+For child spans, you can either use the `startSpan` and `endSpan` API, or use the `runInSpan` function that uses a callback-style.
+For root spans, you must use `runInRootSpan`.

 ### Start & end

-To start a new span, use `agent.startSpan`.
+To start a new child span, use `agent.startSpan`.
 Each span requires a name, and you can optionally specify labels.

 ```javascript
   var span = agent.startSpan('name', {label: 'value'});
 ```

-Once your work is complete, you can end the span with `agent.endSpan`.
+Once your work is complete, you can end a child span with `agent.endSpan`.
 You can again optionally associate labels with the span:

 ```javascript
   agent.endSpan(span, {label2: 'value'});